 • 2 teaspoons poppyseeds

-• Serve with Strawberry Poppyseed Salad Click for Recipe!
+• serve with Strawberry Poppyseed Salad Click for Recipe!

 Instructions

-• Combine sugar, vinegar, orange juice, onion flakes, dried mustard, black pepper and salt in a blender or food processor.
+• Combine sugar, vinegar, orange juice, onion flakes, dried mustard, black pepper, and salt in a blender or food processor.
+Mix or process 1 minute.

 • With the blender/food processor still mixing, slowly add the oil and continue mixing until oil is incorporated & emulsified, about 1-2 minutes.

-• Keep refrigerated in an airtight container up to 2 weeks.
+• Add the poppyseeds and mix another 30 seconds.
+Keep refrigerated in an airtight container up to 2 weeks.

 Becky’s Tips

-Makes 2 1/4 cups dressing
+• Makes about 2 1/4 cups dressing.

 Serving: 2tablespoonsCalories: 78kcalCarbohydrates: 14gFat: 2gSodium: 32mgPotassium: 17mgSugar: 14gVitamin A: 5IUVitamin C: 1.3mgCalcium: 8mgIron: 0.1mg